Stuff, by Rich Paschall

 Only his neighbor Jorge knew the old guy was sick.
 In fact, Mr. Casten had been failing for almost two years.
 Whenever Jorge saw the old man, he asked if there was anything he could do to help.
 When Mr. Casten was not seen for a week, Jorge would go knock on his door.
 If the old guy felt well enough he would stand in the doorway and talk for a while.
 If it was morning, he would invite Jorge in for a cup of coffee.

-Since there were no siblings, no children, no mate, the matter of cleanup and disposal was left to a crew of cousins.
-Jorge know just who to call as Mr. Casten had prepared a list of contacts in case of his untimely demise.
-Although Mr. Casten was only in his late 60’s, his death arrived right on schedule the way Jorge saw it.
-Mr. Casten has gone as far as he could.
+Since there were no siblings, no children, and no mate, the matter of cleanup and disposal was left to a crew of cousins.
+Jorge knew just who to call because Mr. Casten had prepared a list of contacts in case of his untimely demise.
+Although Mr. Casten was only in his late 60s, his death arrived right on schedule the way Jorge saw it.
+Mr. Casten had gone as far as he could.

 “Oh my, who knew one person could collect so much stuff,” cousin Raymond declared.
 “This could take all day!”

 “Mr. Casten said to tell you guys to be sure to take for yourselves anything you want, then give anything else that is still good to charity.”